lv042/Weather-Wizard/docs/improvement.md

 #### Testing

-In the research paper I have also stated that testing is very important in a good backend.
+In the research paper, I have also stated that testing is very important in a good backend.
 You always have to make sure that your system works as expected, also when you integrate new features.
 Due to the lack of time and the scale of this project, I have only done exemplary testing, which shows how tests should be written.

 This test checks if the "/api/weather" route is working as intended.
 It checks if the response code of the message is 200: